-Appendix I - Attendance Monitoring Procedures
+A. Attendance Monitoring Procedures

-I.0 Statement of intent
+Statement of intent

-- 1.1 The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
-It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education elsewhere. - 1.2 Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
-This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence, in advance, from the school. - 1.3 Our School believes that to facilitate teaching and learning, good attendance is essential.
-Pupils cannot achieve their full potential if they do not regularly attend school. - 1.4 We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents. - 1.5 We take a whole-school approach to securing good attendance and recognise the impact that our efforts in other areas such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium can have on improving pupil attendance. - I.6 We are committed to: - Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils, and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in Section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability, and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents, and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils, groups of pupils or cohorts that require more support. - 1.7 The school has appointed a senior member of the leadership team to be responsible for attendance.
-The Attendance Lead is Suki Pascoe and can be contacted via admin@bibury.dgat.org.uk. - 1.8 Staff, and parents will be expected to contact the Attendance Lead for queries or concerns about attendance.
+The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
+It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education elsewhere.

+Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
+This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence, in advance, from the school.

+Bibury Primary School believes that to facilitate teaching and learning, good attendance is essential.
+Pupils cannot achieve their full potential if they do not regularly attend school.

+We understand that barriers to attendance are complex, and that some pupils find it harder than others to attend school; therefore, we will continue to prioritise cultivating a safe and supportive environment at school, as well as strong and trusting relationships with pupils and parents.

+We take a whole-school approach to securing good attendance and recognise the impact that our efforts in other areas - such as the curriculum, behaviour standards, bullying, SEND support, pastoral support, and the effective use of resources such as pupil premium - can have on improving pupil attendance.

+We are committed to:

+- Promoting and modelling high attendance and its benefits. - Ensuring equality and fairness for all. - Ensuring this attendance policy is clear and easily understood by staff, pupils, and parents. - Intervening early and working with other agencies to ensure the health and safety of our pupils. - Building strong relationships with families to overcome barriers to attendance. - Working collaboratively with other schools in the area, as well as other agencies. - Ensuring parents follow the framework set in Section 7 of the Education Act 1996, which states that the parent of every child of compulsory school age shall cause them to receive efficient full-time education suitable to their age, ability, and aptitude, and to any SEND they may have, either by regular attendance at school or otherwise. - Ensuring our attendance policy is clear and easily understood by all staff, parents, and pupils. - Regularly monitoring and analysing attendance and absence data to identify pupils, groups of pupils or cohorts that require more support.

+The school has appointed a senior member of the leadership team to be responsible for attendance.
+The Attendance Lead is the Headteacher and can be contacted via head@bibury.gloucs.sch.uk

+Staff, and parents will be expected to contact the Attendance Lead for queries or concerns about attendance.

-1.9 When reporting daily absence in line with the school's process for this, the member of staff in the school office to contact is Miss Dyer.
-They can be contacted via admin@bibury.dgat.org.uk.
+When reporting daily absence in line with the school's process for this, the member of staff in the school office to contact is the School Office.
+They can be contacted via admin@bibury.gloucs.sch.uk.

-2.0 Legal framework
+I. Legal framework

-- 2.1 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:
+This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

-- Education Act 1996

-- Equality Act 2010

-- The Education (Pupil Registration) (England) Regulations 2006 (As amended)

-- The Children (Performances and Activities) (England) Regulations 2014

-- Children and Young Persons Act 1963

-- DfE (2024) 'Working together to improve school attendance'

-- DfE (2024) 'Keeping children safe in education 2024'

-- DfE (2016) 'Children missing education'
+- Education Act 1996 - Equality Act 2010 - The Education (Pupil Registration) (England) Regulations 2006 (As amended) - The Children (Performances and Activities) (England) Regulations 2014 - Children and Young Persons Act 1963 - DfE (2022) 'Working together to improve school attendance' - DfE (2022) 'Keeping children safe in education 2022' - DfE (2016) 'Children missing education'

-- 2.2 This policy operates in conjunction with the following school policies:
+This policy operates in conjunction with the following school policies:

 - Safeguarding Policy

 - Complaints Procedures Policy

 - Behaviour Policy

 - SEND Policy

 - Supporting Pupils with Medical Conditions Policy

-3.0 Roles and responsibilities
+2. Roles and responsibilities